 These fees can range up to $300 and take up to 30 days to receive.
 Again, plan ahead.
 A typical purchase may not involve all these services, but will involve some of them.
 Remember that these companies will expect to be paid regardless of the purchase being completed.

 Frequently Asked Questions:

-A: An Earnest Money Deposit (EMD) is an amount held by a third-party escrow company.
-In most cases, the EMD is credited toward the home buyer’s down payment or closing costs.
+A. An Earnest Money Deposit is an amount held by a third party escrow company, generally the Title Company that you decide to use for your transaction.
+It is applied towards the buyer’s down payment or closing costs.

-A: Points are usually calculated in 1/8 increments.
-A good rule of thumb to follow on a 30 year fixed rate is for every 1/4% drop in rate it will cost you one mortgage point.
+A. Points are usually calculated in 1/8 increments.
+A good rule of thumb to follow is that for every 1/4% drop in rate it will cost you one mortgage point on a 30 year fixed rate.

-Q: Is a “No Origination Loan” or “No Cost Loan” a form of buying up a rate?
+Q. Is a “No Cost Loan” or a “No Origination Loan” a form of buying up a rate?

 © Copyright 2013 The Eddie Mortgage Team by Signature Home Loans